Arizona’s Senior Health Care Crisis is making affordable, quality care difficult to access. The crisis is the result of five factors:

 Senior Health Care Crisis?

-If your health care is at risk because of the health care crisis, contact ACCESSMed.
-We are a nonprofit community service that can help you access quality, affordable health care by enrolling in your full range of Medicare, Medicaid and Medicare Advantage benefits.
+If you are an Arizona senior who is not receiving the health care you need and deserve, contact ACCESSMed.
+We are a nonprofit community service dedicated to solving the senior health care crisis.
+We will help you enroll in the full range of Medicare, Medicaid and Medicare Advantage benefits that you are entitled to.
 And, there is never a fee for our services.